Tax Strategyintermediate25 min read

 Failing to Charge the Correct Rate

 Sales tax rates are not uniform within a state.
 The rate depends on the buyer's location.
 Use automated sales tax software (Avalara, TaxJar, or similar) to calculate the correct rate for each transaction.
+In some states, there are over 10,000 distinct tax jurisdictions with different rates.

 Getting Compliant